Sporting Kansas City: Houston Dynamo

-Minnesota United FC

-Kansas City also has a newer rivalry with Minnesota United FC known as the "Nicest Rivalry In Sports" due to "their general regional proximity in a location known for niceness."
-Across all competitions, Kansas City leads with a 9–6–4 (W-L-T) record over Minnesota.

 Real Salt Lake

-In their total meetings, Sporting KC is 16–19–10 (W–L–T), (as of October 2022).
-The two teams faced each other in MLS Cup 2013, in what was the coldest MLS Cup final to date; many agree that this match was when the rivalry had unfolded.
+In their total meetings, Sporting KC is 17–19–12 (W–L–T), (as of October 2023).
+The two teams faced each other in MLS Cup 2013, in what was the coldest MLS Cup final at that time.

 Portland Timbers

-In recent years, the metro areas of Portland and Kansas City have both become major soccer markets due to the performance of their respective soccer teams and their above average active fan bases compared to larger cities.
-Both areas contend to punch above their proverbial weight class in the sports world, specifically in soccer.
-Additionally their NWSL teams, the Portland Thorns and the Kansas City Current, have become major rivals, especially since the Thorns' 2-0 win over the Current in the 2022 NWSL Championship.
+In recent years, the metro areas of Portland and Kansas City have both become major soccer markets due to the performance of their respective soccer teams.
+Additionally their NWSL teams, the Portland Thorns and the Kansas City Current, have become major rivals, especially since the Thorns' 2–0 win over the Current in the 2022 NWSL Championship.

 St. Louis City SC

-Sporting KC is expected to begin a rivalry with St. Louis City SC beginning with the 2023 season.
+Sporting KC began a rivalry with St. Louis City SC starting with the team's entrance into the league in the 2023 season.
+Prior to the first meeting, a St Louis fan podcast, the Soccer Capitol Podcast, became the center of attention and heightening tensions between supporters.
+A series of emails from Sporting Kansas City's front office arrived in the inbox of the podcast's Gmail account.
+The club believed the Soccer Capitol Podcast was infringing on the trademark "The Soccer Capital of America," which was registered to Kansas Training Partners LLC, an affiliate company of Sporting Kansas City.
+St. Louis City won the first meeting at CityPark in May 2023, but Sporting KC won the second meeting, which took place at Children's Mercy Park the following September.
+The two teams played in their first postseason matchup in the 2023 MLS Cup playoffs, with Sporting Kansas City (the #8 seed) upsetting the #1 seeded St. Louis in a best-of-three series.